unknowtherwise67/Unified-Android-Tweaker/README.md

 # System-Thermal-Modifications:
 - Force System to use OS Kernel-Based Thermal Managements System while maintain device hardware safety.

+# System-SELinux-Modifications
+- Change Android System Built-in SELinux to either Enforcing or Permissive.
+Configurable and by user's choice.
+SELinux (in Linux ecosystems) are work like Exploit Protection and with Hardened Security.
+Note that modify it can come with risks of OS Security while it can help solve problems for other like Root Modules, Apps, Software, etc.

 ## REQUIREMENTS/COMPATIBILITY:
 - Android 6 and/or Above.
 - Linux Kernel 3 and/or Above.